SCUDEM Student Competition Using Differential Equations Modeling

 Differential Equations Modeling

-SIMIODE is excited to announce a new program for undergraduate students: Student Competition Using Differential Equation Modeling—SCUDEM.
+SIMIODE is excited to announce a new program for high school and undergraduate students: Student Competition Using Differential Equation Modeling—SCUDEM.
 This competition is for three member teams of students at the undergraduate or lower level.
 SCUDEM takes place over a week-long period that begins on a Monday at each team’s individual home campus and culminates on Competition Saturday at a regional host site in the United States and beyond.

 Teams will work at their home institution for a week developing approaches and solutions to a modeling scenario and preparing an Executive Summary and 10 minute Presentation.
 Scenarios are designed so that every team may experience success in modeling, enhance their model building skills, and increase their confidence in modeling with differential equations.